 Mildred Lane Kemper

 Mildred Lane Kemper graduated from Wellesley College and served as a trustee for Wellesley College.
 She was a Kansas City native.
 Her son David Kemper requested that the museum be named in her memory.
 David Kemper was president and chief executive officer of Commerce Bancshares.
-A generous gift of $5 million from the Kemper family made the construction of the new art museum possible.
+A generous gift from the Kemper family made the construction of the new art museum possible.